Compare Business Energy Suppliers in the UK

 What is the average cost of energy in the UK?

-Business gas and electricity prices are always changing, so consumers often prefer to stick to fixed rate tariffs to avoid seeing an unsightly spike in their energy spend.
+Business gas and electric suppliers prices are always changing, so consumers often prefer to stick to fixed rate tariffs to avoid seeing an unsightly spike in their energy spend.

 The lowest prices that we saw in 2017 were in June when the wholesale cost fell to 39.68p for electricity and 34.84p for gas.